 Professor Karl-Dietrich Sievert serves as Section Director in Neuro-urology and Reconstructive Surgery at the Klinikum Lippe in Detmold Germany.
 Previously he was the Vice Chair of Urology for more than 10 years at the University Hospital of Tübingen.
-Throughout his career he has initiated four interdisciplinary pelvic floor continence centers, which today are the standard of care (Urology, OBGYN, Neurology, General Surgery, Geriatric, Physiotherapy), which he considers a key element of patient care.
-He also introduced these primary aspects into the field of research for spinal cord injured patients into the clinic.
-This approach became the base for SCITReCS (Spinal Cord and Tissue Regeneration Center) at the PMU in Salzburg, where new ways of enhanced SCI treatment are being explored in the large animal model.
-His long-term knowledge of stem cell research and tissue engineering were a great benefit linking his clinical treatment and influencing his basic research (tissue regeneration, functional recovery, pharmacotherapy, neuromodulation).
+In his career he has initiated four interdisciplinary pelvic floor continence centers that he considers a key element of standard patient care (Urology, OBGYN, Neurology, General Surgery, Geriatric, Physiotherapy).
+He introduced these primary pillars into the field of research for spinal cord injured patients into the clinic.
+This approach became the basis for SCITReCS (Spinal Cord and Tissue Regeneration Center) at the PMU in Salzburg, where new ways of enhanced SCI treatment are being explored in the large animal model.
+His extensive knowledge of stem cell research and tissue engineering were a great benefit linking his clinical treatment and influencing his basic research (tissue regeneration, functional recovery, pharmacotherapy, neuromodulation).

 Professor Sievert’s clinical and basic research interests include oncology (investigation of advanced detection tools and reduced invasiveness for improved functional outcome using anatomical and clinical findings), neuro-urology (diagnosis and treatment of urological nerve disorders), incontinence (pathophysiology), reconstructive surgery (medical devices, tissue engineering and stem cell treatments), pharmacotherapy and progressive and innovative treatment of spinal cord injured patients, such as early SNM implantation, which he won a 2010 Klee Innovation Prize award which resulted in several patents.
 He has initiated novel clinical trials.
 In recent years he became one of the few urologic experts in the stem cell and tissue-engineering field who has focused on the real-time processes of bringing research initiatives from the laboratory to clinic.